metalbear-co/mirrord.dev/content/docs/using-mirrord/intellij-plugin/index.md

 The plugin relies on the standard mirrord CLI binary.

-By default, the plugin checks latest release version and downloads the most up-to-date binary in the background.
+By default, the plugin checks the latest release version and downloads the most up-to-date binary in the background.
 You can disable this behavior in the plugin settings (`Settings -> Tools -> mirrord -> Auto update mirrord binary`).

 You can also pin the binary version in the plugin settings (`Settings -> Tools -> mirrord -> mirrord binary version`).